PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 $ sh build.sh container
 ```

 This allows us to figure out any environmental or permissions issues with a build step before committing the code.
-Remember to `exit` from the jenkins user once you are done debugging.
+Remember to `exit` from the jenkins user once we are done debugging.
 Also note that a useful command is `whoami` which will tell us the context of the user our shell is running in.

 #### Triggering the Build
 During this recipe we manually triggered the build in Jenkins, of course this is not the ideal way to do things.
 It would be much better to trigger the build as code is checked into the master branch.
 Let's configure Jenkins to do this for us.
 Firstly we need to create a Github API access token.
 Head over to github.com and click the settings link.
 Under the Developer settings menu on the left hand side click the Personal access tokens link.
 Set the permissions on the token as per the image below: